harness/developer-hub/docs/platform/automation/cli/reference.md

 `harness update`             - Updates the CLI.

-`harness secret`             - Creates, deletes or update a Harness Secret.
+`harness secret`             - Creates, deletes, or updates a Harness Secret.

-`harness connector`          - Creates, deletes or update a Harness Connector.
+`harness connector`          - Creates, deletes, or updates a Harness Connector.

-`harness gitops-repository`  - Creates, deletes or update a GitOps Repository.
+`harness gitops-repository`  - Creates, deletes, or updates a GitOps Repository.

-`harness gitops-cluster`     - Creates, deletes or update a GitOps Cluster.
+`harness gitops-cluster`     - Creates, deletes, or updates a GitOps Cluster.

-`harness gitops-application` - Creates, deletes or update a GitOps Application.
+`harness gitops-application` - Creates, deletes, or updates a GitOps Application.

-`harness environment`        - Creates, deletes or update a Harness Environment.
+`harness environment`        - Creates, deletes, or updates a Harness Environment.

-`harness infrastructure`     - Creates, deletes or update a Harness Infeastructure.
+`harness infrastructure`     - Creates, deletes, or updates a Harness Infeastructure.

-`harness service`            - Creates, delete or update a Harness Service.
+`harness service`            - Creates, deletes, or updates a Harness Service.

-`harness pipeline`           - Creates, delete or update a Harness Pipeline.
+`harness pipeline`           - Creates, deletes, or updates a Harness Pipeline.

 ## Global options